 DEV Solutions for Ka-Band Diversity

-Satellite communications represent a flexible and fast implementation platform for delivering versatile services including voice-, data or video signals.
-As satellite communication systems do not rely on existing communication infrastructures, like electrical or optical cable networks, all regions of the world can be reached independent of their remoteness or their specific geographical location.
-Today satellite communication systems with point-to-point and multi-point topologies around the globe for Broadcasting, Data- and Multimedia- Services and Cellular Backhaul are deployed.
+Satellite communication systems represent a flexible and fast implementation platform for delivering versatile services including voice, data, or video signals.
+As satellite communication systems do not rely on existing communication infrastructures, like electrical or optical cable networks, basically all regions of the world can be reached independent of their remoteness or their specific geographical location.
+Today satellite communication systems are deployed with point-to-point and multi-point topologies around the globe for broadcasting, data, and multimedia services and cellular backhaul.

-Traditionally satellite communication has been based on C-Band and Ku-Band transmission frequencies.
-Today, orbital positions are highly congested additional bandwidth can essentially only be provided by using additional frequency bands.
+Traditional satellite communication is based on C-Band and Ku-Band transmission frequencies.
+Today, orbital positions are highly congested and additional bandwidth can essentially only be provided by using additional frequency bands.

-However, beside their undisputed advantages, satellite communication systems operated in the Ka-Band face some challenges, which need to be addressed appropriately by professional equipment and well thought out system configurations.
+However, beside their undisputed advantages satellite communication system operated in the Ka-Band face some challenges that need to be addressed appropriately by professional equipment and well thought out system configurations.
 Ka-Band transmission is severely degraded by adverse weather conditions.
-In particular additional atmospheric losses due to rainfall can exceed 30dB for Ka-band satellite transmission systems.
-With such high atmospheric loss, conventional fade margin approaches as adaptive-waveform techniques or adaptive-power control techniques are not sufficient for compensation.
-For reliable and highly available systems only Site Diversity configurations provide an adequate solution.
+In particular, additional atmospheric losses due to rainfall exceed 30 dB for Ka-Band satellite transmission systems.
+With such high atmospheric losses conventional fade margin approaches as adaptive-waveform techniques or adaptive-power control techniques are not sufficient for compensation.
+For reliable and highly available systems only Site Diversity configurations provide adequate solutions.

 Ka-Band Site Diversity

-Figure 1 shows the schematic view of a Ka-Band Site Diversity configuration.
-The communication system is built from two antenna sites, one Main Site and one Diverse Site.
-In the case of adverse weather conditions the RF signals are switched over to the Diverse Antenna Site.
-Typically distance for separation of Main Site and Diverse Site is in the range between 30…100km (15…60 miles) and the RF L-Band signals are transmitted via optical fibres.
+Figure 1 shows the schematic view of a Ka-Band site diversity configuration.
+The communication system is established by two antenna sites, a Main Antenna Site and a Diverse Antenna Site.
+In case of adverse weather conditions, the data traffic is switched over to the Diverse Antenna Site.
+Typically distance for separation of Main Antenna Site and Diverse Antenna Site is in the range 30…100 km and the RF L-Band signals are transmitted via optical fibers.

-Figure 2 shows a schematic view of a Ka-Band Diversity site configuration.
-A bidirectional optical link is used to transfer the signals between the Data Centre, and the Main or Backup Antenna Site respectively.
-To relay the L-Band signals between the Main and Diverse Site, a fast RF switching unit is used to carry out switchover operations.
-As Ka-Band transmission systems are mainly operated with Time Division Multiplexed (TDM) Signals, the arising time delay between Main and Diverse Site needs to be compensated.
+Figure 2 shows a detailed schematic view of a Ka-Band site diversity configuration.
+A bidirectional optical link is used to transfer the signals between the Data Center and the Main or Backup Antenna Site, respectively.
+To relay the L-Band signals between the Main Antenna Site and the Diverse Antenna Site, a fast RF switching unit is used to carry out switchover operations.
+As Ka Band transmission systems are mainly operated with Time Division Multiplexed (TDM) signals, the arising time delay between Main Antenna Site and Diverse Antenna Site needs to be compensated.

-To equalize this time delay, an optical Delay Line with in steps of 10ns adjustable time delay is used in the optical link to the Main antenna site.
-To bridge the long optical distances between Data Centre and the Antenna sites, an optical Dense Wavelength Division Multiplexing (DWDM) transmission system is employed.
-This DWDM system enables the transmission of up to 40 RF signals over one optical fibre, thereby facilitating the transfer of highest data rates.
+To equalize this time delay, an optical Delay Line with in steps of 10 ns adjustable time delay is used in the optical link to the Main Antenna Site.
+To bridge the quite long optical distance between Data Center and the Diverse Antenna Site, an optical Dense Wavelength Division Multiplexing (DWDM) transmission system is employed.
+This DWDM system enables the transmission of up to 49 RF signals over one optical fiber, thereby facilitating the transfer of highest data rates.

-To further increase the reliability and availability of the system, equipment redundancy can additionally be applied.
-Figure 3 shows the schematic view of a bidirectional optical link between the Data Centre and the Diversity Site in 1+1 redundancy configuration.
-For the 1+1 redundancy example, the RF signal is transmitted and converted by one main, one redundant transmitter and a receiver module.
-In the case of a malfunction, or loss of a main transmitter or main receiver module, the redundancy switch at the receiver side switches over to the backup equipment ensuring a signal transmission with highest possible quality and uptime.
+To further increase the reliability and the availability of the system, equipment redundancy can be applied in addition.
+Figure 3 shows the schematic view of a bidirectional optical link between the Data Center and the Diverse Antenna Site in 1+1 redundancy configuration.
+For the 1+1 redundancy example, the RF signal is converted and transmitted by one main and one redundant transmitter module and received and converted by one main and one redundant receiver module.
+In the case of a malfunction or loss of a main transmitter or main receiver module, the redundancy switch at the receiver side switches over to the backup equipment ensuring a signal transmission with highest possible quality and uptime.